w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Polkadot as a decentralized ecosystem currently has 5 NFT Pallets for developers to choose from:

-1. Uniques \- it is the most used pallet in the ecosystem by the number of parachains.
-It covers the basic NFT functionality.
-It is compact, simple and therefore a good candidate for parachains that want native NFT functionality for a  limited number of use cases.
+1. **Uniques**: It is compact, simple and therefore a good candidate for parachains that want native NFT functionality for a  limited number of use cases.
 2. NFTs \- utilized among others by AssetHub and Mythical.
 Has the largest number of NFTs and transactions.
 It is fairly rich in functionality and is the pallet of choice for use in a wide range of use cases by dApps that deploy to AssetHub.
 3. Unique Network \- the first NFT pallet created for Polkadot.
 Currently has the most advanced functionality.
 Most notable features include Nested NFTs, Dynamic NFTs, Re-Fungibile (fractionalised) NFTs, transaction fee sponsoring as well as full interoperability between it's EVM and Substrate.
 See [https://unique.network/developer/\#why-unique](https://unique.network/developer/#why-unique) for a more comprehensive overview.
 4. ORML was created initially to serve as a simple pallet for NFTs, but was overtaken by the Uniques pallet in adoption and is currently only used by the Acala parachain.